PrettyR/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-16. Clean Emacs.
-I will create a script that all he files in the current working directory that end eith the character ~.
+17. Tree.
+I will create a script that will create a number  of directoies in a directory.